Leandromaro/Java-Design-Patterns/README.md

 valueOf() method in wrapper classes like Boolean, Integer etc.

 ## Abstract Factory Pattern
 Abstract Factory pattern is similar to Factory pattern and it’s factory of factories.
+This model allows us to create objects that follow a general pattern.

 ### When to Use Abstract Factory Pattern: